stats/space_shooter_server/README.md

 - [ ] Implement davidfig/intersects collision library for ellipse-ellipse and ellipse-circle collisions
 - [ ] Implement a heartbeat function
 - [ ] Allow the ship name to display under the player
+- [ ] Show ship stats in the shipyard: rank, level, kills, abilities, primary and secondary

 ## Completed Tasks